OBJECTS

 ISLANDS IN THE LAND

 Islands in the Land was an exhibition held in Pasadena, California highlighting works by craftsmen from the southern Appalachians and the Valley of the Rio Grande in New Mexico.
-The functional objects featured in the show spanned a variety of media and included brooms, instruments, pottery, basketry, and furniture.
+The functional objects featured in the show included brooms, instruments, pottery, basketry, and furniture.
 This monumental, groundbreaking celebration of American tradition was curated by Eudorah M. Moore and featured in the DEMOCRACY episode.

 QUILTS